pictet-technologies-open-source/reactive-todo-list/README.md

 todo-list-ui/src/app/environments/environment.prod.ts
 ```

 Then build the application in production mode.
+To do so, go the the root folder and execute the following command.

 ```
 $ mvnw clean install -Pprod